influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/alerts.md

 Pushing messages to a handler is the basic approach presented in the [Getting Stared](/kapacitor/v1.4/introduction/getting_started/#trigger-alert-from-stream-data) guide.
-This involves simply calling the relevant chaining method available through the `alert` node.
-Messages can be pushed to `log()` files, the `email()` service, the `httpOut()` cache and more.
+This involves simply calling the relevant chaining method made available through the `alert` node.
+Messages can be pushed to `log()` files, the `email()` service, the `httpOut()` cache and many [third party services](#list-of-handlers).

 ## Publish and Subscribe

 An alert topic is simply a namespace where alerts are grouped.
-When an alert event fires it is published to a topic.
+When an alert event fires it can be published to a topic.
-Multiple handlers can subscribe (can be bound) to a topic and all handlers process each alert event for the topic.
+Multiple handlers can subscribe (can be bound) to that topic and all handlers process each alert event for the topic.
 Handlers get bound to topics through the `kapacitor` command line client and handler binding files.
 Handler binding files can be written in `yaml` or `json`.
 They contain four key fields and one